zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_IMWUT_MAAV.md

 bibentry: article
 bib:

-  journal: Proceedings of the ACM on Interactive, Movile, Wearable and Ubiquitous Technologies (IMWUT)( Ubicomp '18), to appear
+  journal: Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)( Ubicomp '18), to appear
   issue_date: September 2018
   numpages: 28
   publisher: ACM